Product Design • Mobile & Tablet • Internal Platform

 Internal Interviews

-We interviewed Edible Arrangements' primary database and shipping management resource — the person whose manual, phone-based ordering process the new system would replace.
+We interviewed the warehouse's primary database and shipping management resource — the person whose manual, phone-based ordering process the new system would replace.
 She was skeptical of automation that might affect her role, but open to improvements.
 Her perspective shaped how we designed the transition to ensure it felt supportive rather than threatening.

 Fresh Point Site Visit